 It’s the dreamy turquoise waters and white wisps of sand that is the stuff of South Pacific legend.
 Idyllic.
 Exotic.
 Serene.
 Unspoiled.
 Stunning.
 Pure.
 I’m at a loss for adequate adjectives.

-Without a doubt, I felt like I had discovered the best kept secret in the South Pacific.
+Without a doubt, I feel like I have discovered the best-kept secret in the South Pacific.

 Are the Cook Islands Better Than Tahiti?